DSSG-EUROPE/wef_oceans/README.md

 The proposed fishing risk framework combines AIS tracking data with satellite imagery to show how multiple data sources can be combined to start building a library of historic evidence and data of a vessels behaviour.

 ## How to run the pipeline
 Running this pipeline requires a PostgreSQL database, Anaconda Python version 3, and R version 3.
 Pre-processing, feature generation, and modelling was performed in Python, with risk indicators created in PSQL, and the web application made in R Shiny.
+A separate pipeline to run the intersection between AIS tracking data and satellite imagery can be consulted [here](../src/sat_imagery/README_SAT.md)

 ### Requirements
 Before running the pipeline the following commands should be executed: